 When is Peaky Blinders season 6’s release date?

-It had originally been hoped that series six of Peaky Blinders would premiere by the end of the year, given that most previous seasons have landed around that time, but a September air date is now looking highly unlikely.
+It had originally been hoped that series six of Peaky Blinders would premiere by the end of the year in 2020, given that most previous seasons have landed around that time.

-However, following the news that several UK broadcasters, including the BBC, are planning to begin filming without adhering to 2-metre separation rule by increasing symptom checks and tests on cast members, hopefully production on Peaky Blinders’ sixth series will start sooner than we thought.
+However, following the news that several UK broadcasters, including the BBC, are planning to begin filming without adhering to 2-metre separation rule by increasing symptom checks and tests on cast members, production on Peaky Blinders’ sixth series started sooner than expected.

 Given the complicated nature of this developing situation, RadioTimes.com predicts season six of Peaky Blinders will arrive in late 2021 at the earliest.